Campus Safety Programs/Crime Prevention

 Personal Safety & Awareness Tips

-Criminals focus on the opportunity to attack and take advantage of people, we have prepared numerous safety & awareness tips to aid you in your day to day life on and off campus.
-As a reminder, Ranken Public Safety Department would like to offer the following practical suggestions that you should make a part of your normal routine.
+Criminals focus on the opportunity to attack and take advantage of people.
+We have prepared numerous safety & awareness tips to aid you in your day-to-day life on and off campus.
+As a reminder, Ranken’s Public Safety Department would like to offer the following practical suggestions that you should make a part of your normal routine.

 - Do not walk alone.
 Try to walk in groups with other students/co-workers etc. as there is strength in numbers.

 - Be confident, not timid; know where you’re going ahead of time.

 - Do not display valuable jewelry or personal items; even the smallest amount of jewelry may be more than what the suspect has.